EngineeringWithRamaa/ai-driven-adventure-game/README.md

 AI-Powered Adventure Game: Dynamic Storytelling with RAG and Vector Embeddings

 # In few words
 Retrieval Augmented Generation (RAG) proves instrumental in the adventure game by enhancing the storytelling experience.
-RAG combines retrieval-based and generative techniques, allowing the model to retrieve relevant information from a database (Vector Embeddings in this case) and generate context-aware responses.
+RAG combines retrieval-based and generative techniques of LLM models, allowing the OpenAI model to retrieve relevant information from a database (Vector Embeddings in this case) and generate context-aware responses.
 This dynamic approach ensures that the generated narratives align with the user's choices, creating a more personalized and coherent gaming experience.